haimlavi1989/happyCoding/DatabaseFundamentalsGuide.md

   - Real-time data aggregation platforms for social media, where flexibility and speed take precedence over immediate consistency.
   - Applications requiring rapid development with frequent updates to the data structure.
   - Logs and analytics where high write speeds are prioritized over strict consistency.

 ---

-## Transactions in SQL

-A **transaction** is a series of operations treated as a single atomic unit.
-If any operation fails, the entire transaction is rolled back to maintain consistency.

-### **Mechanisms Ensuring Transaction Integrity**
-1. **Locks**: Control resource access so only one transaction can modify a resource at a time.
-2. **Multiversion Concurrency Control (MVCC)**: Manages simultaneous transactions by maintaining multiple data versions.

-### **ACID Properties**
-1. **Atomicity**: Transactions are indivisible; all operations succeed or fail as a unit.
-2. **Consistency**: The database moves from one valid state to another.
-3. **Isolation**: Transactions do not interfere with each other.
-4. **Durability**: Once completed, changes persist even after a system failure.

-### **Challenges**
-- **SQL**: May encounter bottlenecks due to lock contention, especially under high loads.
-- **NoSQL**: Prioritizes scalability over immediate consistency, which may lead to users seeing outdated data.

----

-## CAP Theorem (Consistency, Availability, Partition Tolerance)

-The CAP theorem states that in a distributed system, you can only guarantee **two out of three** properties:

-1. **Consistency (C)**: Every read receives the most recent write or an error.
-2. **Availability (A)**: Every request receives a response, even if it’s not the most recent data.
-3. **Partition Tolerance (P)**: The system continues to operate despite network partitions.

-### **Trade-offs**
-- To achieve **Consistency and Partition Tolerance (CP)**, you sacrifice **Availability** (e.g., relational databases like PostgreSQL during network issues).
-- For **Availability and Partition Tolerance (AP)**, you sacrifice **Consistency** (e.g., NoSQL systems like Cassandra or DynamoDB, which may show stale data).
-- **Consistency and Availability (CA)** is only possible in systems without network partitions, which is unrealistic in distributed environments.

-### **CAP Theorem Examples**
-- **CP Example**: A financial database that prioritizes accurate transactions over uptime.
-- **AP Example**: A social media platform ensuring users can post and interact, even if some data is temporarily outdated.
-- **CA Example**: Limited to single-node systems or local environments.

-### **Interview-Ready Summary**
-"In a distributed system, you always sacrifice one property.
-For example, in a network partition, choosing Availability ensures the system remains responsive but sacrifices data consistency, while prioritizing Consistency ensures accurate data at the cost of downtime.
-This is why understanding the specific use case is key when designing distributed systems."

----

 ## CRUD Best Practices